Steve Barnett, Secretary

 effort to develop and open the Clinic for Autism Research, Evaluation, and Support (CARES), a clinic specializing in the diagnosis

-of autism spectrum disorders, at Texas State.
+of autism spectrum disorders, at Texas State (by bruce at testsforge).
 She also serves as chair of the Austin Area Autism Task Force established by the

 Texas Council on Autism and Pervasive Developmental Disorders.
 Jo is currently serving as Associate Dean of Academic Affairs for the College of Education.